 No matter our orientation, the first step to making decisions about our sexual identity, and how we view that of others, is to know the answers to some basic questions.
 It's hard to make up our minds when we aren't all on the same page, or we aren't really sure what something means.
 Bear in mind that even people with adequate information sometimes don't agree with it, and define things differently because that information conflicts with their own beliefs, biases or fears or just with their own experiences or personal identity.
 All the same, there are some important facts that all of us -- gay, straight, and everything in between -- should know.

 Keep in mind that sexual orientation and homosexuality, bisexuality (or heterosexuality) aren't just about sex, nor are the relationships for anyone of any of those orientations.
 A lot of the time, we'll see anything except heterosexuality slandered based on the idea that differing orientations are just about what someone wants sexually or just about sexual desires.
-While it it's still okay when they are, for most people, homosexual and bisexual relationships are also about all of the same things heterosexual relationships are for most people: about love and companionship, about family and/or community, about friendship and bonding, about discovering ourselves and discovering those we get close to.
-And yes, about sex, too.
+While it it's still okay when they are, for most people, homosexual and bisexual relationships are about all of the same things heterosexual relationships are for most people: about love and companionship, about family and/or community, about friendship and bonding, about discovering ourselves and discovering those we get close to.
+And yes, about sex.

 Most sexuality researchers and scholars agree that orientation is fixed and unchangeable to some degree, though how we enact it, how we identify, and what it means for us as individuals is more mutable or flexible.
 We also don't tend to know, right away, what our orientation is: again, that's often a process of gradual discovery over time.
 While we choose what to call ourselves, and perhaps go through many different stages in our lives to really feel out who and what we are on many different levels, for the most part, our orientation is believed to be at least partially hard-coded into us from a very early age.